nbrandaleone-blog/myblog/_posts/2020-03-31-Welcome-Bottlerocket.md

 Bottlerocket is a free and open-source Linux-based operating system meant for hosting containers.
 Bottlerocket focuses on security and maintainability, providing a reliable, consistent, and safe platform for container-based workloads.

-### *Translation*
+### Alternatives
-In other words, Bottlerocket is meant as a replacement for customers currently running *CoreOS Container Linux*, which will reach its end of life on May 26, 2020.
-There is an open-source fork of CoreOS, knows as **flatcar**.
+Bottlerocket is somewhat unique in the container ecosystem.
+It is not quite a microVM like [firecracker](https://aws.amazon.com/blogs/aws/firecracker-lightweight-virtualization-for-serverless-computing/), but it is signficantly different than a typical Linux distro.
+Bottlerocket may be considered as a replacement for customers currently running *CoreOS Container Linux*, which will reach its end of life on May 26, 2020.
+There is also an open-source fork of CoreOS, knows as **flatcar**.
 Flatcar has its own [website](https://www.flatcar-linux.org), and the project is being supported by [Kinvolk](https://kinvolk.io).

 ## Philosophy behind Bottlerocket
 The base operating system has just what you need to run containers reliably, and is built with standard open-source components.
 Bottlerocket-specific additions focus on reliable updates and on the API.
 Instead of making configuration changes manually, you can change settings with an API call, and these changes are automatically migrated through updates.